Skip to content

 You can do this in the rubbish bin, but just make sure you close the garbage bin lid.

 Or, go one step further to ensure no one can become contaminated by the gloves by putting them in a bag and tying a knot before throwing that bag into the trash.
-While not as biodegradable as latex, nitrile will break down in landfills so it can go into the trash.
+While not as biodegradable as latex, nitrile will eventually break down in landfills so it can go into the trash.

 However, before you throw your gloves away in a bin located outside a supermarket, bear in mind the best bin in which to dispose of your nitrile gloves is a bin that has a plastic liner.

-This is because disposed gloves can break and tear into smaller pieces, which makes them difficult to pick up and throw away – and no one should have to be trying to pick up your dirty, possibly contaminated, gloves.
-Rather put the used gloves in a plastic bag and throw it out in your trash once you get home.
+No one else should have to pick up your dirty, possibly contaminated, gloves.
+It’s best to put the gloves in a plastic bag and throw it out in your trash once you get home.

 You might not have thought about it, but if you throw your gloves without ensuring you’ve done so safely, these gloves could end up in the environment and even the oceans, where they produce pollution and can be harmful to wildlife.